rmosolgo/graphql-ruby/guides/authorization/pundit_integration.md

 end
 ```

-Pundit scopes [don't play well](https://github.com/rmosolgo/graphql-ruby/issues/2008) with `Array`s, so the integration _skips_ scopes on Arrays.
-You can also opt out on a field-by-field basis as described below.

-You can also customize how the scopes are looked up and applied, see below.

 #### Bypassing scopes

 To allow an unscoped relation to be returned from a field, disable scoping with `scope: false`, for example: